ngs2410/calculator/README.md

     python -m SimpleHTTPServer 8000

 Things remaining to do:
-- Implement decimal key
 - Improve layout of numeric display
 - Improve placement of current operation legend
 - Handle attempts to divide by zero
 - Add error message output (for sqrt of negative numbers, division by zero error or trying to enter numbers that are too long)
-- Learn whether Polymer makes it easy for me to refactor the calculator out into a separate self-contained object
+- Learn whether Polymer makes it easy for me to refactor the calculator out into a separate self-contained object (is this worth it?)
+- Better handle formatting of display to account for entering numbers with trailing zeroes, e.g. 9.000005, and decimal points